Persian theatre: Naqqāli

 Naqqāli is one of the oldest forms of the traditional Persian theatre.
 The Naqqāl is the performer and recounts stories in prose often accompanied by music, dance and decorative, painted scrolls.
-Both men and women can be Naqqāli performers and can perform with mixed-sex audiences, which is unusual in Iran.
 The performer often wears simple costumes and a single piece of a historical but related costume, like one old piece of armour.
 This art was formerly performed in coffeehouses, private houses and historical venues such as ancient caravanserais.
 A decline in the popularity of coffeehouses in Iran, and with new forms of entertainment, has resulted in diminishing interest in Naqqāli performance.
 The aging of master performers, (who are called morsheds) and the decreasing popularity among younger generations have caused a steep drop in the number of skilled Naqqāls, threatening the survival of this dramatic art.
 Naqqāli was included in 2011 to the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity in need of urgent safeguarding.
 Other similar Iranian story-telling and performance traditions include Naghali, Pardeh-dari, Pardeh-khaani, Ghavali (minstrelsy), Shahnameh-khaani, Ta'zieh.